The Best GMAT Prep Courses

-The live online option only comes as a three- or six-week course, shorter than the often recommended three months of prep time.
+The live online option only comes as a six-week course, shorter than the often recommended three months of prep time.
 This can be an issue if you envision a full three months of guided studying.
 That said, students report great experiences with expert instructors that led to better scores.
 Plus you still get access to the full suite of Veritas resources for a year, just like you do in the self-paced course.

 Why We Chose It

 Test prep courses can get expensive, which is a major drawback for the services — particularly if you’re still a student in undergrad with limited funds.
 The most appealing thing about e-GMAT is its price.
 The self-paced course is only $300 while the live online course is $500.
 The company offers interactive video lessons, customizable quizzes and expert instructors (for its live online course) that will help you obtain a higher score.